 If your property is damaged in a hurricane in Florida, the potential financial loss can be devastating.
 While your homeowners insurance coverage can provide valuable security against such a loss, many insurance companies drag their feet during the claims process and deny legitimate claims in the hope that policyholders will abandon their claim.
 Although this strategy might seem unfair to an insured, this approach has played a key role in the insurance industry becoming one of the most profitable segments of the U.S. economy.

-What steps should I follow if my property is damaged in a hurricane?
+What steps should you follow if your property is damaged in a hurricane?

 If your home suffers damage in a Florida hurricane, you should take the following steps to preserve your rights and maximize the compensation received for your property damage claim:

-- Notify your insurance company as soon as possible that you have experienced a loss
+- Notify your insurance company immediately that you have experienced a loss

-- Undertake interim repairs to mitigate further damage prior to the insurance company investigating the loss
+- Undertake temporary repairs to mitigate further damage

 - Gather and save any receipts or other documents that provides evidence of costs incurred because of damage caused by the hurricane

-- Meticulously document all communications with your insurer
+- Meticulously document all communications with your insurance company

 - Create an inventory of damage to your residence and personal property inside your home